emiln/slacker/README.md

 listening, you might reason that they did.
 It seems prudent to be up-front about
 this:

-> Emitted events are fully asynchronous and anoymouse, emitted in a different
+> Emitted events are fully asynchronous and anonymous, emitted in a different
 > thread pool, and without call-backs.
 You just don't know who emitted them or
 > if anyone is receiving them.